ganeti/ganeti/man/hail.rst

   option.

 \--ignore-soft-errors
-  If given, all checks for soft errors will be ommitted when searching for possible allocations.
-In this way a useful decission can be made even in overloaded clusters.
+  If given, all checks for soft errors will be omitted when searching for possible allocations.
+In this way a useful decision can be made even in overloaded clusters.

 \--no-capacity-checks